 The results of this study show that the majority of participants, 60.99% (n=323), have seen an improvement in the health and condition of their peristomal skin after using the trial pouch for two weeks.
-The quality of life score generated by the stoma quality of life questionnaire increased for 26.32% of respondents (n=286) and that the average score rose from 54.41 to 59.11 out of a maximum of 80.
-This would suggest that the use of an ostomy pouch with Manuka honey incorporated in the hydrocolloid flange over this two-week trial had a positive effect on the health of these participants' peristomal skin and had a positive effect on the quality of life score generated by the questionnaire selected.
+The quality of life score generated by the stoma quality of life questionnaire increased for 26.32% of respondents (n=286) and that the average score rose two-week trial this increased to 59.11 (Chart 3).
+Comparing the total scores before and after the trial for each of these participants shows that 26.32% saw their quality of life scores increase after completing the trial, 62.46% did not change and for 11.23% their score decreased.